RalphCodesTheInternet/connectbox-manage/README.md

 # Create A Moodle API Token

+The connectbox repo default Moodle database has these defaults and creates a token at build time.
+The token is stored in the database and /usr/local/connectbox/brand.txt

+This is the process for performing this manually:

 Log into Moodle with an administration account.
 First, we need to create a custom API service:

 - Visit Site administration > Plugins > Web services > External services